Roasted Jalapeno Salsa

 • Add chopped fresh jalapeno.

-• If nothing works, add hot sauce; let's keep this as a last effort, as it alters the original taste of roasted jalapeno salsa.
+• If nothing else works, add hot sauce; let's keep this as a last resort, since it alters the original taste of roasted jalapeno salsa.

 Other Jalapeno recipes you may like,